davidmdm/myzod/readme.md

 #### Partial

-The myzod.partial function take a schema and generates a new schema equivalent to typescript's Partial<T> type for that schema.
+The myzod.partial function takes a schema and generates a new schema equivalent to typescript's Partial<T> type for that schema.

 ```typescript
 const personSchema = myzod.object({ name: myzod.string() });